Vaishnav13/HTML-and-CSS/README.md

 # HTML-and-CSS
-Learning and practising HTML and CSS.
+Learning and practicing HTML and CSS.